We’ve tested vented, condenser and heat pump clothes dryers to find the fastest, most efficient, and easiest to use.

 Survey data 101

-In our annual reliability and satisfaction survey, consumers tell us about faults that have left an appliance they own unusable or mean they’ve had to change how they use it.
+In our annual reliability and satisfaction survey, consumers tell us about faults that have made an appliance they own unusable or mean they’ve had to change how they use it.
 We also ask them how satisfied they are with the appliance.
-We use their data to produce our predicted reliability and owner satisfaction scores.
+We use this data to produce our predicted reliability and owner satisfaction scores.

 We analyse brands that get at least 30 responses in our survey.
 That means there are some brands we can’t analyse because we don’t have enough data.
 For those brands, we assume they have average predicted reliability and owner satisfaction.

-Our data is based on responses for 1243 washing machines in our May 2021 survey.
+Our data is based on responses for 1,763 clothes dryers in our 2022 survey.

 Find the right one for you.